 – Koraly Dimitriadis, Neos Kosmos Newspaper

 Koraly Dimitriadis is a widely published and acclaimed Cypriot-Australian poet, writer, actor and performer.
 She is the author of the controversial Love and F**k Poems which is a bestseller for poetry in Australia.
 It was translated into Greek as Ποιήματα για Αγάπη και για Γαμήσι and published by ΑΣΤΑΜΑΝ in 2014 to rave reviews and debate, with European English and Greek rights sold in 2015 to Honest Publishing (UK).
 Koraly is a freelance opinion writer for major media publications including Rendezview (Newscorp), Daily Life (Fairfax) and SBS.
-She is represented by Profile Creative, a division of Profile Talent Management, Australia’s leading talent agency, and is has been mentored by Christos Tsiolkas (The Slap) for many years.
+She is represented by Profile Creative, a division of Profile Talent Management, Australia’s leading talent agency, for her screenwriting and acting.
+She is represented by Golvan Arts Management for theater and literature.

 Koraly is a trailblazing performance poet having performed nationally and internationally at theatres and festivals including the Melbourne Writers Festival, Emerging Writers Festival, Feminist Writers Festival and Human Rights Festival.
 In 2013 she produced, co-directed and acted in a collection of short films of her poetry called The Good Greek Girl Film Project, which were funded by Australia Council and screened on Channel 31 and at film festivals nationally.
 From this series, ‘Best Friend’ was shortlisted in the Drama and Performance categories in Australia’s Online Video Awards.
 Koraly also produced and acted in her first unscripted feature Koraly (a mockumentary): I wonder if they’ll make the TV show in 2016 which was also broadcast on Channel 31.
 Koraly has a keen interest in scripted and unscripted film and television and is currently exploring this space.
 In 2016 Koraly was interviewed on Channel 31’s She Shot TV.